alejo4373/backend-development-bootcamp/session_2.md

 ##### Object Facts

-* Object property values can change.
+* Object properties can change.
 To bring back MJ you can do `user.retired = false`
-* You can add new properties that didn't exist `user.championships = 6`
+* You can add new properties by using an nonexisting key and assigning it a value e.g. `user.championships = 6`
 * To delete a property `delete user.age`
 * You can represent anything with objects, cars, books, people, planets, objects.
 * We will use objects to represent businesses and users in our application.